Last Updated on June 3, 2024 by Soumya

 Istanbul 3-day itinerary: Day 1

-We will explore the neigborhood of Sultanahmet, the historical heart of Istanbul, on the first day of your Istanbul 3 day itinerary.
-Since we have two mosques (Hagia Sophia and Blue Mosque) on the itinerary, be sure to dress modestly (legs and shoulders covered) and women can use a scarf to cover their head when entering the mosques.
+On the first day of your three-day Istanbul itinerary, we will explore the neighborhood of Sultanahmet, the historic heart of Istanbul.
+Since we have two mosques (Hagia Sophia and Blue Mosque) on the itinerary, be sure to dress modestly (legs and shoulders covered).
+Women can use a scarf to cover their heads when entering the mosques.

 Hagia Sophia

 One of the best things to do in Istanbul is to visit Hagia Sophia.
-Hagia Sophia is not just a celebration of art and architecture but also one of world’s most controversial religious monuments.
+This monument is not just a celebration of art and architecture but also one of the world’s most controversial religious monuments.

 The famous Hagia Sophia, now known as Ayasofya Camii, was a church (first an Eastern Orthodox church and then a Latin Catholic one and then back again an Orthodox one) during the Byzantine era.
 Later, it became a mosque during Ottoman rule.
 Then, it was changed into a museum when Turkey became a secular republic under the leadership of Mustafa Kemal Ataturk.
 Recently, in 2020, Hagia Sophia was converted back into a mosque.
 It goes without saying that Hagia Sophia has had more than its fair share of history.

-A guided tour like this one is highly recommended to truly understand the immense historical value that Hagia Sophia carries.
+A guided tour like this one is highly recommended to fully appreciate the immense historical value that Hagia Sophia carries.

 Blue Mosque